Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-02-structured-prompts.md

 ## Done when

 Swapping the input data needs zero edits to the instructions.
-If you find yourself tweaking the rules to cope with a new document, your data and your instructions aren't actually separated yet — go back and move the line.
+If you find yourself tweaking the rules to cope with a new document, your data and your instructions aren't actually separated yet.
+Go back and move the line.

 ---